 Château Lynch-Bages

-Although classified as a fifth growth, Château Lynch-Bages is one of those properties which illustrates the single most important failing of the 1855 classification; although some aspects of the classification remain quite applicable today, many do not, and the track record of over-performance exhibited by Château Lynch-Bages in many vintages is one such aberration.
+Although classified as a fifth growth, Château Lynch-Bages is one of those properties which illustrates the single most important failing of the 1855 Classification of the Médoc; although some aspects of the classification remain quite relevant today, many do not, and the track record of over-performance exhibited by a number of châteaux in the lower ranks of the classification, Château Lynch-Bages one among them, is one such aberration.

 When I first set about learning about Bordeaux, Château Lynch-Bages was an insider’s wine; those with more experienced palates than my own at my local tasting group – surely the best way to learn about these increasingly expensive wines – would rave about Lynch-Bages, or “Lunch-Bags” as it was affectionately known.
 These old sages clearly knew a good wine when they tasted it, and had long recognised that under the tenure of the Cazes family this grand cru classé estate, ranked as a cinquième cru, was in fact turning out wines more befitting of a deuxième cru.
 Indeed, some regarded a number of older vintages from this estate as capable of challenging the first growths, when tasted alongside.